 Potawatomi Zoological Society projects have included the Chimpanzee Exhibit (1995), Asian Carnivores (1998), and Alligator (1999).

 The Society’s next project was the Veterinary Hospital, which was completed in May of 2002 at a cost of $1.1 million.

 In 2004, the Zoo Society’s largest project in over 20 years, the Zoo Train opened with great popularity during the annual Zoo-Boo (Halloween) event.
 The Zoo Train continues to fund new exhibits and renovate existing exhibits through ticket purchase.

-The Zoo Society continues to work with the zoo to fund exhibits, enrich the lives of the animals and provide funding to educate zoo staff.
-The society, which hired Marcy Dean in 2006, as the Society Director, is undergoing major fund development and marketing planning for 2009 and beyond.
-This includes the addition of a adopt-an-animal program, the re-introduction of the bricks sale, and future plans for planned giving and an endowment.
+The Zoo Society continued to work with the zoo to fund exhibits, enrich the lives of the animals and provide funding to educate zoo staff.
+The society, which hired Marcy Dean in 2006, as the Society Director, underwent major fund development and marketing planning for 2009 and beyond.
+This included the addition of a adopt-an-animal program, the re-introduction of the bricks sale, and future plans for planned giving and an endowment.

 On January 1, 2014 the Zoological Society entered into a public/private partnership with the City of South Bend, transferring the zoo's day-to-day operations and management to the Zoo Society.
 Under this new leadership model the Zoo Society has been able to streamline operations, look at ways to increase the overall guest experience and improve the zoo.